jumparo1/tao-alpha/README.md

-# TAO Subnet Evaluation App
+# TAO Subnet Alpha Dashboard

-This application displays and evaluates TAO subnets in a dynamic table using live data from the TAO API.
+A real-time dashboard for monitoring and evaluating TAO subnets.
+This project provides a dynamic table interface to display subnet metrics and performance data from the TAO network.

 ## Features

-- Displays subnet data in a clean, responsive table.
+- Real-time subnet data display
-- Allows searching for subnets by name or rank.
-- Fetches live data from the TAO API.
+- Dynamic table with sorting and filtering
+- Live API integration with TAO.app
+- Local development server with proxy support
+- Responsive design

 ## Setup

-1. Clone the repository.
+1. Clone the repository
-2. Run `npm install` to install dependencies.
+2. Install dependencies: `npm install`
+3. Create a `.env` file with your API key (see `.env.example`)
-3. Start the local server with `npm start`.
+4. Start the development server: `npm start`

-4. Open `index.html` in your browser.
-5. Ensure the application fetches data from `http://localhost:3000/api`.
+## Development

+- Frontend: HTML, CSS, JavaScript
+- Backend: Node.js with Express
+- API: TAO.app integration

 ## Troubleshooting
 - If the application fails to load data, check the following: